 Fresh-squeezed if you’re feeling ambitious, or grab the pulp-free kind from the fridge.
 The citrusy kick here is what makes this drink totally POP.
 You want bright and juicy, not breakfast salad.

-Cold Brew or Chilled Espresso
+Cold Brew (Americano) or Chilled Espresso

 This is where the coffee magic happens.
 It’s gotta be cold.
 No hot coffee, please.
 We’re not making a science experiment — warm coffee ruins the vibe and melts your layers.
 Go strong, go smooth.